222093271/SIT737-2025-PRAC10P/README.md

 ### Recommendations:

-* **Enable Auto-Scaling**: Future deployments should implement Kubernetes Horizontal Pod Autoscaler for dynamic traffic handling.
+* **Enable auto-scaling**: Future deploys should use Kubernetes Horizontal Pod Autoscaler for dynamic traffic management.

-* **Use GitHub Actions for CI/CD**: Automating the build–test–deploy pipeline would streamline future iterations.
+* **Implement CI/CD using GitHub Actions**: Automating the pipeline of build–test–deploy would make subsequent iterations seamless.

-* **Secret Manager Integration**: Moving secrets to GCP Secret Manager adds centralised security and scalability.
+* **Secret Manager Integration**: Securing secrets in GCP Secret Manager brings centralised security and scalability.

-* **Monitoring Alert Policies**: Setting custom alert thresholds would ensure early detection of anomalies.
+* **Alert Policy Monitoring**: Placing custom threshold settings for alerts would guarantee the timely detection of abnormalities.

-Overall, this task reinforced the importance of DevOps best practices in modern cloud application management.
+In general, it emphasised the significance of DevOps best practices in the management of modern-day cloud applications.